Baqend/guide/src/gettingstarted.md

 </li>
 <li>
 ###Define the Data Model
 In the [dashboard](https://dashboard.baqend.com/apps) enter your App and create a new table named `Message` in the **Tables** menu on the left.
-In the schema tab that is now open, give it three properties:
+In the schema tab that is now open, add three attributes:
 <table class="table">
 <tr><th>Attribute Name</th><th>Type</th></tr>
 <tr><td>name</td><td>String</td></tr>